Biomedical and Translational Informatics Laboratory

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 Curriculum Vitae Google Scholar

-Dr. Marylyn D. Ritchie is the Edward Rose, MD and Elizabeth Kirk Rose, MD Professor of Genetics and Director of the Institute for Biomedical Informatics at the University of Pennsylvania School of Medicine.
-She is also Co-Director of the Penn Medicine BioBank and Vice President of Research Informatics in the University of Pennsylvania Health System.
+Dr. Marylyn D. Ritchie is the Chief Artificial Intelligence Officer for the MUSC Enterprise, Director of the MUSC AI Center for Health Innovation and Informatics, as well as Associate Dean for Artificial Intelligence and Director of the Division of Computational Health Sciences and Al in the College of Medicine at the Medical University of South Carolina (MUSC).
+Dr. Ritchie is also the SmartState Endowed Chair in Translational Biomedical Informatics.
 Dr. Ritchie is an expert in translational bioinformatics, with a focus on developing, applying, and disseminating algorithms, methods, and tools integrating electronic health records (EHR) with genomics.
-Dr. Ritchie has over 20 years of experience in translational bioinformatics and has authored over 400 publications.
+Dr. Ritchie has over 20 years of experience in translational bioinformatics and has authored over 500 publications.
 Dr. Ritchie was appointed as a Fellow of the American College of Medical Informatics (ACMI) in 2020.
-Dr. Ritchie was elected as a member of the National Academy of Medicine in 2021; she is being recognized “for paradigm-changing research demonstrating the utility of electronic health records for identifying clinical diseases or phenotypes that can be integrated with genomic data from biobanks for genomic medicine discovery and implementation science.”
+Dr. Ritchie was elected as a member of the National Academy of Medicine in 2021.
+Dr. Ritchie was a member of the ELAM class of 2022.

 Education